acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Each Detector is built on top of a Service, i.e. you have the possibility to use our out-of-the-box Detectors or develop your own.
 To select the Service or Detector applicable for your use case it is recommended to use the Exploration tool (see Section `Acconeer tools`_) to observe the different outputs and understand what they represent, each Service and Detector also comes with its own user guide, which can be found at `acconeer.com <https://acconeer.com>`__.

 At `developer.acconeer.com <https://developer.acconeer.com>`__, we have several movies showing demos where the Acconeer sensor is used in different use cases.
-These demo movies come with use case specific reference applications, which are available for download at our GitHub page.
-These reference applications are written in C code and use our Services and Detectors, check out these examples to get inspiration on how to build your product with the Acconeer sensor.
+Together with the demo movies, corresponding reference applications are available in our different SDKs at Acconeer developer site.
+These reference applications are written in C code and use our Services and Detectors, check them out to get inspiration on how to build your product with the Acconeer sensor.

 Services